Gering's season ends at sub-districts against Sidney

 Megan Bewley finished the game with 21 digs, Ella Foote had three blocks, Jaliah Connelly with two aces and Foote, Connelly, Payton Burda and Paige Horne each had 13 kills.

 Following the loss, Alliance is 19-16 while the win pushed Scottsbluff to a 17-19 record.
-The Bearcats will face the 20-14 Red Raiders on Oct.
-27 at 6 p.m. at Sidney High School.
+The Bearcats faced the 20-14 Red Raiders on Oct.
+27 at Sidney High School.
+The Red Raiders came out victorious in four sets and will now play in the District final at home.

 Bryanna Winner is the sports editor at starherald.com.
 She can be reached at 308-632-9045 or via email at bryanna.winner@starherald.com.